 - Cho Chang in Harry Potter served to deconstruct the Relationship Sue trope by being Harry's perfect match - with whom he ended being incompatible with.
 Ginny Weasley on the other hand reconstructed the idea.
 She realised Harry would never be interested in her and instead settled for becoming a better friend to him.
 Because of that, Harry finally starts noticing her and they end up Happily Married with three kids.
 It goes to show that the Relationship Sue can exist as a person outside of being someone's perfect match and reminds people why ending up with one of these characters would be a good thing.

-- Simona Ahrnstedt, despite how all her three novels so far are about the upper classes and their extravagant parties and their beautiful clothes, loves to deconstruct the idea that material wealth and money will automatically make you happy.
+- Despite how all her first three novels are about the upper classes and their extravagant parties and their beautiful clothes, Simona loves to deconstruct the idea that material wealth and money will automatically make you happy.
 Beatrice in "Överenskommelser", Illiana in "Betvingade" and Gabriel in "De skandalösa" all grew up in rich but very abusive households.
 Seth in "Överenskommelser" and Markus in "Betvingade" have become rich through their own efforts, but that also means that many people will look down on them as irritating upstarts.
 The story will always end on a happy note though, as the protagonists can move on and become happily married.
 And yeah, of course they will still be rich!